paulplew/java-maze/README.md

 # java-maze
 Java Maze assignment completed in April 2021 for Fundamentals of Computer Science II at Northeastern University.
-Unfortunately the code is available by request only due to the confidentiality rules at Northeastern University, this protects my work from plagarism by future students taking the course.
+Unfortunately the code is available by request only due to the confidentiality rules at Northeastern University, this protects my work from plagarism by future students.

 ## Pair Programming
 This assignments was programmed using the [Agile development](https://en.wikipedia.org/wiki/Agile_software_development) concept of [pair programming](https://en.wikipedia.org/wiki/Pair_programming).
 Pair programming has been proven to make cleaner code with less bugs than individual programming.